jflater/jared-ai-ml-lab/sql_practice/README.md

 The dataset is synthetic but modeled after real operational complexity.
 Six tables, realistic foreign key relationships, and the kinds of messy questions that show up in actual analysis: who are the highest-acuity residents? which care staff carry the heaviest load? what does revenue look like for residents approaching discharge?

+## What This Project Demonstrates

+- Translating messy, multi-source data into a structured relational model
+- Building reproducible data workflows (generation → ingestion → transformation)
+- Applying SQL patterns used in production (window functions, CTEs)
+- Thinking about data quality (validation, logging in ingestion)
+- Bridging analytical work (R) into data engineering workflows

+This project reflects how I approach data systems: structure first, validation second, then analysis.

 ---

 ## Schema